cmprsk/valkyrie/_posts/2016-06-07-Diagnostic-criteria-for-DIPG.md

  The diagnostic criteria suggested in this work are:

  > 1. an intrinsic, central location involving more than 50% of the axial diameter of the pons;
 2. indistinct tumor margins;
 3. T1 hypointensity;
 4. T2 hyperintensity;
 5. irregular, if any, enhancement following gadolinium administration; and
 6. the absence of cystic or exophytic components.
- 7. Encasement of the basilar artery is another frequent, less consistently described characteristic.
+7. encasement of the basilar artery is another, less consistently referenced characteristic.

 ---